 I bought this book because of the central theme on climate change which is the basis of my Masters thesis, besides I did not know that Ian McEwan was a comedic writer and wanted a different perspective.
 The main character of the novel, Michael Beard is a philandering scientist, at the end of his fifth marriage, who finds the issues surrounding climate change to be an engineering challenge not necessarily a political problem.
 There has been an explosion of books on climate chnage but it was interesting to read a novel which combines the science with comedy as it is a subject that can be difficult to negotiate and avoid the hyperbole - even I get fatigued from the scientific books that are either for or against the concept with both sides sprouting gloom and doom.

-Watch an interview with Ian McEwan as he discusses Solar and There is a good article in the Guardian Book Club about the flak his is taking for Solar in his bid to bring humour to the vesed debate about climate change.
+There is a good article in the Guardian Book Club about the flak his is taking for Solar in his bid to bring humour to the vesed debate about climate change.

 The Road by Cormac McCarthy

 Tracy recommends if you are not looking for a light hearted read, it is however thought provoking and beautifully written.